199 € (excl. VAT)

 Attendance time-tracking in an environment, where the user has no access to Kimai (e.g. in a warehouse), by using a barcode or RFID scanner to start and stop timesheets.

 A Kimai plugin, which allows using barcodes for punch-in and punch-out time tracking with Kimai.
-You can use it with an attached barcode scanner, or you run Kimai on a device (eg. tablet) with a built-in camera.
+You can use it with a barcode scanner, with a web-camera, with a RFID reader or an NFC reader.

 It also supports a “freestyle” mode, which allows to enter any free configurable code (up to 120 characters), so you can also use other devices for starting/stopping: